YasmminClaudino/AndroidStudies/README.md

+## Android Studies
-s is a project to improve Android knowledge
+### This is a project to improve Android knowledge

-Sprint 22/10 a 27/10
+> Sprint 22/10 to 27/10

-[x] Criar projeto no AndroidStudio
-[x] Cria o repo no github, com as tarefas no readme
+- [x] Create the project in AndroidStudio;
+- [x] Create github repo with sprint tasks on README.md;
-[ ] Criar a ListActivity com um RecyclerView, e adicionar alguns itens.
-A tela deve ser feita com ConstraintLayout e ViewBinding (RecycleView/ConstraintLayout/ViewBinding)
+- [ ] Create ListActivity using RecyclerView, and add some itens to it.
+The activity layout must be created with ConstraintLayout and ViewBinding (RecycleView/ConstraintLayout/ViewBinding)

-Sprint 27/10 a 03/10
+> Sprint 27/10 to 03/10

-[ ] Criar um ListPresenter que vai "gerenciar" a Activity.
-(MVP) Todas as ações da activity são repassadas para o presenter, que chama as classes adequadas para resolver essas ações.
-Por fim chama a propria activity com o resultado
+- [ ] Create a ListPresent to manage the Activity, (MVP).
+All Activity actions are passed on to the presenter that call the proper classes to resolve each actions and finally calls the Acitvity itself with the results.